openvinotoolkit/openvino/src/frontends/tensorflow/docs/contribute.md

 The conversion of a TensorFlow operation requires either one pass using [Loaders](./src/op) or two transformation passes using [Loaders](./src/op) and [Internal Transformation](./src/helper_transforms).
 It is often sufficient to use only [Loaders](./src/op) for the conversion.
-Two transformation pass is used when some TensorFlow operation cannot be mapped into a sub-graph of OpenVINO opset and its conversion depends on the succeeding operations in the graph.
+Two transformation passes are used when a TensorFlow operation cannot be mapped into a sub-graph of the OpenVINO opset, and the conversion depends on the succeeding operations in the graph.

 ## One transformation pass using Loader